 - Local businesses

-5. It's time to start spreading the word about your new
+5. It's time to start spreading the word about your new troop!

 It’s never too early to start spreading the word about your new Girl Scout troop.
-Even while you wait to complete your on-boarding and get a troop number, you can talk to your daughter’s friends, your neighbors, and other families in the community to make sure that your daughter will have a lively troop.
+Even while you wait to complete your on-boarding and get a troop number, you can talk to your girl's friends, your neighbors, and other families in the community to make sure that your girl will have a lively troop.
 As a bonus, more girls usually means more adults who will be happy to help you lead this troop.

 In addition to your word of mouth efforts, any open girl or volunteer spots will be listed in our online Opportunity Catalog, so you can reach additional girls that way.